j2satkun/CliniCall/src/healthcare_intake_prompt.md

             "End the call politely and professionally."
         ],
         "examples": [
             "Thank you for confirming all your details.
 Your appointment is set.
-We look forward to seeing you then.", "Everything is scheduled and confirmed.
+We look forward to seeing you.", "Everything is scheduled and confirmed.
 Have a good day, and take care."
         ],
         "transitions": []
     }
 ]

+# Function Calling Instructions
+IMPORTANT: You must use the provided functions to save data as you collect it:
+- Use save_patient_data(field_name, field_value) to store individual pieces of patient information.
+The required field names are as follows (use exactly as shown, names are case-sensitive):
+    - patient_name: full patient name (e.g., "John Smith")
+    - payer_name: insurance company name (e.g., "Blue Shield")
+    - payer_id: insurance member ID (e.g., "AC123456789")
+    - complaint: chief medical complaint or reason for visit
+    - age: patient age as a string (e.g., "35")
+    - gender: patient gender ("Male", "Female", or "Other")
+    - phone_number: patient phone number (e.g., "555-123-4567")
+    - email: email address (is optional, can be empty if not provided)
+- Always call save_patient_data() immediately after each piece of information is given.
+For critical information which includes patient_name, payer_id, phone_number, and email, only save once caller has verified the information.
+- Use validate_address(address_data) to validate and save address information.